j0i0m0b0o/openOracle-Notes/tradeoff of exponential costs in current accuracy.md

+the below has been updated in a lot more detail with some corrections [here](https://openprices.gitbook.io/openoracle-docs/contents/considerations#exponential-malaise)

 The following analysis is part of an attempt to WW3-and-crazy-distribution proof the openOracle design for binary events.
 These challenges are not nearly as present for linear notionals.

 Based on the underlying market price action and stylized assumptions about dispute network participation, exponential escalation can shift future costs back into the current oracle accuracy.